 Today our membership hails from every railroad, both passenger, freight, and tourist, in the Northeast.
 We also have significant participation from suppliers, consultants, and elected officials both locally and nationally.
 The Club’s Officers and Executive Committee are elected from current members in good standing.
 In keeping with tradition, only the employee of an active railroad may hold the position of Club President.

 As we look to the future, the New England Railroad Club plans to continue to provide a forum for the discussion and promotion of all matters related to railroading.
-To help foster a dialogue between our members we’ve instituted different events including the annual expo and the golf outing in locations outside of Boston.
+To help foster a dialogue between our members we’ve instituted different events including the annual Rail Tech Conference and the Scholarship golf outing in locations outside of Boston.
 We hope to continue to grow our membership through such events.
 At the same time we will not lose sight of rich history that brought us into existence and made us what we are today.